dart-lang/test/pkgs/test/README.md

 ### Timeouts

 By default, tests will time out after 30 seconds of inactivity.
+The timeout applies to deadlocks or cases where the test stops making progress, it does not ensure that an overall test case or test suite completes within any set time.

-However, this can be configured on a per-test, -group, or -suite basis.
+Timeouts can be configured on a per-test, -group, or -suite basis.
 To change the timeout for a test suite, put a `@Timeout` annotation at the top of the file:

 ```dart
 @Timeout(const Duration(seconds: 45))